British Gujaratis: Demographics

 Today, nearly half of England's Gujarati speakers reside in Greater London, where they are predominantly found in the boroughs of Harrow, Brent, Barnet, and Newham.
-Specifically, the community of Wembley has been considered a center for Gujarati culture and cuisine throughout London and the United Kingdom.
+Specifically, the community of Wembley and Harrow has been considered a center for Gujarati culture and cuisine throughout London and the United Kingdom.
 Additionally, the city of Leicester in the East Midlands has a very large Gujarati community, with those speaking Gujarati accounting for about 12% of the city's population.
 The city's large Gujarati population has led to many calling it a "Gujarati city".
 However, several communities in Northern England also have large Gujarati populations including the primarily working-class towns of Bolton, Preston, and Blackburn with Darwen.

-The majority of Gujaratis throughout the United Kingdom practice Hinduism, with significant minorities practicing Jainism and Islam.
+The majority of Gujaratis throughout the United Kingdom practice Hinduism, with significant minorities practicing Jainism, Islam, and Christianity.
 London's Gujarati community is overwhelmingly Hindu, though Jain minorities exist in Harrow.
 Leicester's Gujarati community is largely Hindu, though parts of the city have large and influential Gujarati Muslim communities, which form the bulk of the city's Islamic population.
 However, Northern England's Gujarati enclaves are largely Muslim, though with Hindu minorities.

-Many people in the United Kingdom classified as "Gujarati" may be part of the Kutchi ethnic group, whose homeland is northernmost parts of Gujarat.
-Additionally, the Memons, who hail from the Kathiawar Peninsula may be considered Gujarati despite their language being considered a dialect of Sindhi language.
+Some people in the United Kingdom classified as "Gujarati" may be part of the Kutchi ethnic group, whose homeland is northernmost parts of Gujarat.
+Additionally, the Memons, who hail from the Kathiawar Peninsula may be considered Gujarati despite their language being considered a dialect of Sindhi.
 The United Kingdom also has a large and influential community of Parsis, who speak the Gujarati language despite practicing Zoroastrianism.